 How to Take Pazopanib

 Pazopanib comes as a tablet to take by mouth.
-It is should be taken without food, on an empty stomach once a day, at least 1 hour before or 2 hours after a meal.
+It should be taken without food, on an empty stomach, at least 1 hour before or 2 hours after a meal.
 Take the tablets whole; do not crush, break or chew.
 Take pazopanib at around the same time every day.
 If you miss a dose and it has been less than 12 hours since your regular dose time, take it as soon as you remember.
 If it has been more than 12 hours, skip the dose.
-Do not take 2 doses at once to make up for a missed dose
+Do not take 2 doses at once to make up for a missed dose.

 Storage and Handling

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Where do I get this medication?

 Pazopanib is available through select specialty pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.